 First Responsible Suppliers must ensure their eligible beverage containers have a valid container approval from the Department of Water and Environmental Regulation.

-If the First Responsible Suppliers cannot find their products listed, application for a container approval should be made through WARRRL website.
+If the First Responsible Suppliers cannot find their products listed, application for a container approval should be made through the WARRRL website.

 Container approval process and procedure involved with the assessment as enacted in the Waste Avoidance and Resource Recovery Act 2007 and the Waste Avoidance and Resource Recovery (Container Deposit Scheme) Regulations.

-For more information, refer to the Guideline to assist first responsible suppliers understand the application process.
+For more information, refer to the Guideline to assist first responsible suppliers understand the application process

 Refund mark and barcode requirements